dylansallred/Video-To-Gif-Converter/README.md

 A modern, browser-based tool for converting video clips to GIF animations with advanced customization options.

 ![Main Application Interface](./images/main-interface.gif)

-The example GIF above was created using this tool.
+*The GIF above was created using this tool.*

 ## Live Demo
 Visit [Video To GIF Converter](https://dylansallred.github.io/Video-To-Gif-Converter/VideoToGif.html)